wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-dotnet-run-compute-intensive-task.md

 	![Click create screenshot][click_create]

-The namespace you created will then appear in the Azure portal, and it takes a moment to activate.
+The namespace you created will then appear in the Azure Management Portal, and it takes a moment to activate.
 Wait until the status is **Active** before continuing with the next step.

 ## Obtain the default management credentials for the namespace